mightypirate1/DRL-Tetris/README.md

     **SVENton** is a double[1] dueling[2] k-step DQN-agent with a novel Convolutional Neuro-Keyboard interfacing it with the environment (1: https://arxiv.org/abs/1509.06461 2: https://arxiv.org/abs/1511.06581).
 It too utilizes the distributed prioritized experience replay, and the multi-processing framework.
 It is highly experimental, but it's included so SIXten doesn't get lonely.

     **SVENton-PPO** is similar to SVENton but trains by way of PPO.
-Trajectories are gathered by the workers, but the trainer computes the advantages in the NN to speed up the sampling.
-When scaling up this will change, but for running at home this makes sense.
+Trajectories are gathered by the workers, who also compute GAE-advantages [https://arxiv.org/abs/1506.02438].
+This is the recommeded default for all new-comers.

 > Both versions of SVENton can easily change between a few NN architectures.
 The preferred ones empirically are "keyboard" and "silver", and you set them in the experiment files.

-These components may be separated into different repositories at some time in the future, but for now they are one.
+The RL-framework and RL-algorithms may be separated into different repositories at some time in the future, but for now they are one.

 > NOTE: The master-branch contains some features that are experimental.
 If there are issues, revert to the stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/stable) or the kinda_stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/kinda_stable).
 The latter "should" be stable, but testing all features is pretty time-consuming, and I try to make headway.